Menopause and HRT Information

 This is the time when you develop menopausal symptoms but are still having periods although they may be more frequent, less frequent, lighter or heavier.
 This phase can last up to 10 years.

-A vaginal bleed when your last period was at least one year ago and you are not on HRT.
-THIS NEEDS URGENT ASSESSMENT WHICH CAN BE ARRANGED VIA YOUR GP.
+This is a vaginal bleed when your last period was at least one year ago and you are not on HRT.
+THIS NEEDS URGENT ASSESSMENT WHICH SHOULD BE ARRANGED VIA YOUR GP.

 Your ovaries are removed during a surgical operation (bilateral oophorectomy).
 This causes a rapid onset of menopausal symptoms due to the sudden loss of oestrogen (and testosterone).